TatianaKomar/web_project_3/README.md

 > web_project_3

 "From Portland to Portland" (web_project_3) is my second project at Practicum by Yandex.
 I've done it during the "Adaptive Web Design and Working with Layouts" course.
-In this course, I worked with design specs and turned them into websites.
+In this course, I worked with design specs and turned them into website.
 I also built interfaces using Grid Layout technology while ensuring that my site looks good on all devices, from desktop computers to smartphones.

 ## Technologies and Techniques